AV-D/Image-Classification-Project/README.md

 The project involves the following key steps:

-1. **Data Acquisition**: Fetching the dataset from Kaggle using the Kaggle API.
+1. **Data Acquisition**: The dataset is fetched from Kaggle using the Kaggle API.
+The process is streamlined to load the data into Google Colab's temporary storage without saving it permanently, as the data is only needed for the duration of the project.
-2. **Data Exploration**: Analyzing the dataset to understand its structure and characteristics.
+2. **Data Exploration**:
+   - Dataset Overview: The notebook explores the dataset to understand its structure, confirming that it contains images with three color channels and eight distinct classes.
+   - Image Size Analysis: The images are analyzed for size uniformity, noting that they vary in dimensions.
+This step is crucial for preprocessing before feeding them into the CNN.
+3. **Data Preprocessing**
+- Resizing Images: All images are resized to a standard dimension to ensure consistency across the dataset.
+- Splitting the Dataset: The dataset is programmatically divided into training, validation, and test sets.
+This split is essential for evaluating model performance objectively.
+- Data Augmentation: Techniques may be applied to augment the dataset, enhancing the model's ability to generalize by artificially increasing the diversity of the training set.
-3. **Model Development**: Creating and experimenting with multiple CNN architectures.
+4. **Model Development**:
+  - Number of Layers: Experimenting with different depths to assess the impact on performance.
+  - Activation Functions: Testing various activation functions, including ReLU, Sigmoid, and Tanh, to determine which yields the best results.
+  - Dropout Layers: Implementing dropout to prevent overfitting, with experiments conducted using 25% and 50% dropout rates.
+  - Regularization Techniques: Applying regularization methods to penalize complex models and improve generalization.
+  - Optimizers: Comparing different optimizers, such as Adam and SGD, to evaluate their effects on training dynamics and convergence.
-4. **Training**: Training the models on the training dataset while monitoring performance.
+5. **Training**: Training the models on the training dataset while monitoring performance.
-5. **Evaluation**: Evaluating model performance using validation and test datasets.
+6. **Evaluation**: Evaluating model performance using validation and test datasets.

 ## Theoretical Background